 What about consistency and integration of the provided components?

 Despite the fact that we provide a number of crypto libraries on the operating system, we ensure that consistent settings are enforced across them.
 In particular, we make sure that all the components follow a secure and consistent cryptographic policy, and for validation of certificates in Internet PKI that they share the same set of root CA certificates.
-The common set of root CA certificates is created using the Mozilla trust store as base.
+The common set of root CA certificates is created using the Mozilla trust store as a base.

-At RHEL8 we introduce the system-wide crypto policies to bring the operating system in par with modern challenges.
-As systems become more and more disposable, administrators do not spend time fine tuning the short or long lived applications, nor need to know which exactly back-end is in use by their application in order to properly configure it.
+In RHEL 8, we introduced the system-wide cryptographic policies to bring the operating system on par with modern challenges.
+As systems become more and more disposable, administrators do not spend time fine-tuning the short or long-lived applications, nor need to know which exactly back-end is in use by their application in order to properly configure it.
 As such, we provide consistent settings on the operating system, irrespective of the back-end in use.
-We ensure that the enabled algorithms and protocols are consistent, comply with industry standards and provide a good balance between security and interoperability by default.
+We ensure that the enabled algorithms and protocols are consistent, comply with industry standards ,and provide a good balance between security and interoperability by default.
 The system-wide settings can be controlled using the

 What is the recommended way to access a cryptographic random generator?

 To access a CSPRNG in an application, the use of the kernel’s

 getrandom() interface is recommended only when no cryptographic library is used.
 When an application is already depending on one of our core crypto libraries, we recommend using that library’s provided interfaces.
-For more information, the Red Hat Enterprise Linux random generator interface is described detail in this blog post.
+For more information, the Red Hat Enterprise Linux random generator interface is described in detail in this blog post.

 What is the recommended way to use hardware security modules and smart cards?

 Hardware security modules (HSM) allow placing private keys outside the application's address space.
-That approach of private key isolation, implements the principle of a defense in depth to system security, preventing issues on the application code to result to a costly recovery process on the aftermath of an attack (e.g., see the heartbleed attack).
+That approach of private key isolation, implements the principle of a defense in depth to system security, preventing issues on the application code in result to a costly recovery process in the aftermath of an attack (e.g., see the heartbleed attack).